gvwilson/sdxpy/src/oop/index.md

-[%i "static method" %]static methods[%/i%], and [%g monkey_patching "monkey patching" %] are all useful, but all can be understood in terms of dictionaries that contain references to attributes, functions, and other dictionaries.
+[%i "static method" %]static methods[%/i%], and [%g monkey_patching "monkey patching" %] are all useful, but all can be understood in terms of dictionaries that contain references to properties, functions, and other dictionaries.

 [% figure
    slug="oop-concept-map"